Patrick-W-McMahon/ObjectiveJS/README.md

 math.o.js extends the math functions and adds new ones that are needed.

-geo.o.js adds functions that have to do with geography calculations.
+geo.o.js adds functions that have to do with geographical calculations.
 Most of the calculations have to do with latitude and longitude.

 array.o.js extends the functions for the array object.